Beverly Hills Spinal Cord Injury Lawyer

 The spinal cord cannot regrow new cells, which means that once it has been damaged, it will remain that way for the remainder of a victim’s life.
 Therefore, victims may struggle with lifelong disabilities, such as paralysis from the neck down (quadriplegia) or paralysis from the waist down (paraplegia).

 - Physical therapy.
-An individual committed to regular physical therapy sessions is more likely to see positive results during the healing progress.
+An individual committed to regular physical therapy sessions is more likely to notice improvements to their spinal cord injury.

 - Access to medical care.
-Having access to high-quality care and the best doctors and nurses means a spinal cord injury victim has a higher chance of a successful recovery process.
+Having access to high-quality care, along with seeing the best doctors and nurses, can make it more likely for a spinal cord injury patient to see improvements early on in the recovery process.

 Some injury victims may experience significant recovery, while others may not have the opportunity to ever recover due to the intense damage done to their spinal cord.
 It is always recommended for victims to consult with a medical expert to understand their treatment options and prognosis.